andreasm80/blog.local/content/post/2023-12-26-traefik-proxy/index.md

   type: ClusterIP
 ```

+As I followed the two blogs above there is a couple of approaches to make this work, and this first file is kind of optional if you dont want to expose the metrics through an IngressRoute or other means outside your Kubernetes cluster.

+But for an easy way to just check whether there is metrics coming one can temporarily expose this information.
 Again as I have not enabled any services in the Helm values during installation of Traefik I need to create a service that expose the metrics entrypoint using ClusterIP.
 I am using ClusterIP as I am not planning on making it available outside the same Kubernetes cluster as Traefik is running in.

-Then the second file is the Prometheus configMap telling Promethus what to scrape:
+Then the second file is the Prometheus configMap telling Promethus what to scrape.
+I found that the information covered in the Traefik blog [post](https://traefik.io/blog/capture-traefik-metrics-for-apps-on-kubernetes-with-prometheus/) gave more information in Prometheus so I used that one:

 ```yaml
 apiVersion: v1